+The SBCI entered into an agreement with the Minister for AFM dated 20 December 2016 (the "Agri Co-Operation Agreement") under which the SBCI received cash of €25m from the Minister for AFM to support the establishment and operation of the Agriculture Scheme.
 Under the Agriculture Scheme, the SBCI has issued guarantees to participating institutions in respect of loans by the institutions to agricultural SMEs.
 The SBCI's guarantees cover 80% of credit losses on a loan-by-loan basis, subject to an overall portfolio cap of 15% and a maximum portfolio of €150m.
-As a result at financial year end, the Company has a contingent liability of €17.3m (2017: €17.3m) related to potential credit losses covered under the scheme.
-This contingent liability of €17.3m is offset by a counter-guarantee agreement from EIF to the value of €8.65m, and by cash of €8.65m held as a loss reserve (from the €25m received from the Minister for AFM).
-The balance of the funding received from the Minister for AFM (€16.3m) is used for the payment of interest rate subsidies to the participating institutions, which are passed on in full to the SME borrowers, and to reimburse the SBCI for the costs of operating the scheme.

-SBCI's net exposure to credit losses under the Agriculture Scheme is €0m (2017: €1.5m) taking into account the €8.65m counter-guarantee and the €8.65m loss reserve funding from Minister of AFM.
+As a result at financial year end, the Company has a contingent liability of €17.0m (2018: €17.3m) related to potential credit losses covered under the scheme.
+This contingent liability of €17.0m is offset by a counter-guarantee agreement from EIF to the value of €8.5m, and by cash of €8.5m held as a loss reserve (from the €25m received from the Minister for AFM).
+The balance of the funding received from the Minister for AFM (€16.5m) is used for the payment of interest rate subsidies to the participating institutions, which are passed on in full to the SME borrowers, and to reimburse the SBCI for the costs of operating the scheme.
+SBCI's net exposure to credit losses under the Agriculture Scheme is €Nil (2018: €Nil) taking into account the €8.5m counter-guarantee and the €8.5m loss reserve funding from Minister of AFM.
+Amounts incurred for financial guarantee expenditure and income received from counter guarantees are included in note 7.3.

-14.6 Brexit Loan Scheme
+14.6.
+Brexit Loan Scheme ("BLS")